2017-2018 Arizona Assurance Program Cohort Updated FAQ's Coming Soon!

 What happens if I drop a class during the semester?

 In order to maintain Arizona Assurance Scholars Program funding eligibility, you must complete 24 units by the end of each academic year.
-If dropping a class during the semester causes you to complete LESS than 24 units during the academic year (fall, winter, spring, and summer semesters), you will lose future Arizona Assurance Scholars Program funding.
-Dropping a class during the semester will affect your Satisfactory Academic Progress (SAP) status.
-For more information about SAP, you may visit the Office of Scholarships and Financial Aid SAP web page.
+If dropping a class during the semester causes you to complete LESS than 24 units during the academic year (fall, winter, spring, and summer semesters), you will lose future Arizona Assurance Program funding the following academic year.
+Dropping a class during the semester will affect your Satisfactory Academic Progress (SAP) status and could cause your Federal Pell Grant to be adjusted based on your enrollment changes.

 If you are considering dropping a class, you should also speak with your Academic Advisor.
 To find your advisor visit: http://advising.arizona.edu/co_major.php